jhyang13/Python-Credit-Risk-Classification/report-template.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

+Using the dataset provided by the lending company, I constructed a logistic regression model that achieved an accuracy score of 95%.
+Despite the model's high overall accuracy, it exhibits a lower recall value (0.91) for non-healthy loans compared to the recall value (0.99) for healthy loans.
+This suggests that the model excels at classifying loans as healthy but may have some challenges in correctly identifying non-healthy loans.
+This imbalance in performance can be attributed to the dataset's inherent class imbalance, where healthy loans significantly outnumber non-healthy loans.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.